fdb/tag-site/collaborations/memories-of-care.md

 ## Credits

 "Memories of Care" was initiated by [Martina Menegon](https://martinamenegon.xyz/).
 Machine Learning setup and training by Frederik De Bleser and Lieven Menschaert.

+The project was selected for the WRONG Biennale exhibitions.
+It will be part of the “Becoming Machine” exhibition curated by [Dr Isil Ezgi Celik](https://capitart.com/isil-ezgi-celik-director-of-capitart/) / of [capitArt](https://capitart.com/) and will be shown in London as well as in VR.